jaypipes/os-ext-testing/README.md

 Jenkins plugin, and a set of scripts that make running a variety of OpenStack integration tests easy.

 Currently only Puppet modules are complete and tested.
-Ansible
+Ansible scripts will follow afterwards.

 ## Pre-requisites

 The following are pre-requisite steps before you install anything:

-1) Get a Gerrit account for your testing system registered
+1. Get a Gerrit account for your testing system registered

-2) Ensure base packages installed on your target hosts/VMs
+2. Ensure base packages installed on your target hosts/VMs

-3) Set up your data repository
+3. Set up your data repository

 Below are detailed instructions for each step.